Inverse renormalization group of spin glasses

 \paragraph*{Inverse renormalization group.---}

 We define a standard renormalization group transformation on the effective probability distribution of the overlap configurations as:

-where $T(\rho',\rho)$ is a kernel which, in this manuscript, corresponds to the majority rule.
+where $T(\rho',\rho)$ is a kernel which, in this Letter, corresponds to the majority rule.
 A standard renormalization group transformation reduces, in terms of lattice units, the lattice size $L$ and the correlation length $\xi$ of the original system by a rescaling factor of $b$, as $L'={L}/{b},$ $ \xi'={\xi}/{b}$.

 We approximate the inversion of this standard transformation via the use of machine learning algorithms.
-Explicitly, we are interested in learning a kernel $\mathcal{T}(\rho,\rho',\lbrace{w}\rbrace)$, where $\lbrace w \rbrace$ is a set of variational parameters, to approximately reproduce the original effective probability distribution based on the renormalized one:

-The use of machine learning simply concerns the learning of the most accurate values of $\lbrace w \rbrace$ which are able to successfully approximate the inversion of the standard transformation.
-Equivalently, we aim to learn the most accurate values of $\lbrace w \rbrace$ such that $\mathcal{T} \approx T^{-1}$.
-Starting from a renormalized configuration $\rho'$ with lattice size $L'$ and correlation length $\xi'$ we use the inverse renormalization group to reconstruct the original configuration $\rho$ with lattice size $L=bL'$ and correlation length $\xi=b\xi'$.
+Explicitly, we are interested in learning a kernel $\mathcal{T}(\rho,\rho',\lbrace{w}\rbrace)$, where $\lbrace w \rbrace$ is a set of variational parameters, to approximate the reconstruction of configurations of the original system.
+The implementation of machine learning simply concerns the learning of the most accurate values of $\lbrace w \rbrace$ within the setting of an optimization process to approximate an inversion of the standard transformation.
+Starting from a renormalized configuration $\rho'$ with lattice size $L'$ and correlation length $\xi'$ we employ the inverse renormalization group to reconstruct an approximation of the original configuration $\rho$ with lattice size $L=bL'$ and correlation length $\xi=b\xi'$.
 The training process is summarized in Fig.~\ref{fig:irgtrain}.
+We remark that the application of an inverse renormalization group transformation increases the correlation length of a system by a rescaling factor of $b$ thus driving it closer to the fixed point.